MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/issues-connection-after-implementing-cipher-suite-policies.md

 ms.custom: sap:Connection issues
 ---

-# "Client unable to establish connection" error after implementing cipher suite policies on a SQL Server
+# Connection error after applying cipher suite policies on SQL Server

 This article helps you resolve issues that occur after you implement cipher suite policies on a server.
 If the cipher suites supported on a client and server don't match, the connection might fail.